wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Go/Go-Reference.md

 * [2018-Essential Go #Book#](https://www.programming-books.io/essential/go/): a free Go programming book, a continuation of Stack Overflow Documentation.

+* [2018-go-internals #Book#](https://github.com/teh-cmc/go-internals): go-internals is a work-in-progress book about the internals of the Go (1.10+) programming language.

 ## Collection

 * [2018-A Gopher's Reading List](https://github.com/enocom/gopher-reading-list): A curated selection of blog posts on Go.